mmerrell/git-mechanics/README.md

 What is the difference between "git add . " and "git commit -a" <---this one keeps sending me to vim

 **Question 2**
 Do I have to push every commit?
 OR can I keep committing things and then push them at the end of the day?
 I guess not because they might conflict?
 Let me try it I guess.

+I think this line might break something